Cartman's Silly Hate Crime 2000: Plot

-The boys realize that they have always taken Cartman's buttocks for granted and without his weight on the back of their sled, they are doomed to lose.
-Clyde takes over for Cartman, since he is the second fattest in the grade (despite the fact that Clyde has normal weight like everyone else), and everyone immediately starts calling him fatass.
-Clyde tries to get them to stop.
-When they sled down the hill, however, they find they are only average speed, as Cartman's fat 'ass' helped the boys go faster.
+The boys realize that they have always taken Cartman's obesity for granted and without his weight on the back of their sled, they are doomed to lose.
+Clyde takes over for Cartman, since he is the second fattest in the grade (despite the fact that Clyde has normal weight like everyone else), and everyone immediately starts calling him "fatass," much to his dismay.
+When they sled down the hill, they find they are only average speed, as Cartman's fat 'ass' helped the boys go faster.
 They kick Clyde off and instead use bricks disguised as a kid (having pants and a jacket on it) to help them get faster.
-But, the sled goes too fast and starts to spin.
-Stan and Kyle manage to jump off, but Kenny flies off the sled into a tree, where he is crushed by the brick person.
-Stan and Kyle then realize the only way to win is to make Token forgive Cartman.
-Token is willing to forgive Cartman, but Token's father, who is himself against hate crime laws, tells the boys they will have to convince the Governor of Colorado to free Cartman, after a failed attempt to sneak in a nail file hidden inside a cake for Cartman to bust out of jail on account of how he is not permitted to bring gifts to his cell (that and he did not understand their pig-latin message regarding the nail file).
-The boys then put on a presentation before the governor, complete with visual aids, in which they detail their opposition to hate crime laws, declaring it a "savage hypocracy" [sic] and arguing that all forms of crime warrant some sort of hate and that the laws serve only to encourage discrimination further.
+However, the sled goes too fast and starts to spin, leading Kenny to be fatally crushed by the bricks.

+After a failed attempt to sneak in a nail file hidden inside a cake for Cartman to bust out of jail, Stan and Kyle realize the only way to win is to make Token forgive Cartman.
+Token is willing to do so, but Token's father, who is against hate crime laws, tells the boys they will have to convince the Governor of Colorado to free Cartman.
+The boys put on a presentation before the governor, complete with visual aids, in which they detail their opposition to hate crime laws, declaring it a "savage hypocracy" [sic] and arguing that all forms of crime warrant some sort of hate and that the laws serve only to encourage discrimination further.
 The governor is impressed, claiming that it made more sense than anything else he has heard in the last three years.